kerkness/wc-hub/readme.txt

 == Screenshots ==

-1. Use WooHub functions in your own plugins or `functions.php` file
+1. Use WCHub functions in your own plugins or `functions.php` file
 2. Ensure your custom Contact Properties get updated automatically

 == Changelog ==